aris-id/xml-translator/README.md

 pip install translate

-You can search and use the country code, as in the example on this website https://learn.microsoft.com/en-us/azure/ai-services/translator/language-support
+You can search and use the country code, as in the example on this website <br>
+https://learn.microsoft.com/en-us/azure/ai-services/translator/language-support